YUT4R0/MOD_operation-TuringMachine/README.md

 - **Configurable Input**: The machine can be configured with different inputs to perform the modulo operation on various pairs of integers.

 ## Files
-- `main.py`: main loop and runs TM
+- `main.py`: main loop and runs TM.
 - `TM.py`: The turning machine class.

 ## Usage